 Use Case: User Roles

-A lender employs over 100 people who fill a variety of different roles.
-Most of them need some access to the loan management system, but each role requires different access.
-Some data points are sensitive and shouldn't be seen by everyone, while others are just noise to people in roles that don't use them.
-The lender implements training for each role and rules about who should see what, but personnel still waste time navigating around areas they don't need, and there are no guarantees that sensitive information will be restricted.
+A lender employs hundreds of people who fill a variety of different jobs.
+Most of them need some access to the loan management system, but each position requires different access.
+Some data points are sensitive and shouldn't be seen by everyone—letting everyone see customers' personal information and social security numbers would actually violate consumer privacy laws.
+The lender implements training for each position and rules about who should see what, but there are no guarantees that sensitive information will be restricted.